microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 * Initial requests to Office Online are made by using POST, where the access token is in the body of the POST request.

 Office Online identity can be established by using a public :ref:`proof key <Proof Keys>` to decrypt part of the WOPI requests.
-Also, the Office Online file cache indexes stored file contents by using a SHA256 hash.
-You can pass in the hash using the :term:`SHA256` property in the :ref:`CheckFileInfo` response.
-The hash is usually generated from the file itself, but it might also be generated from the file ID and version.
-To ensure that users can't force a cache collision and view the wrong file, no user-provided information is used to generate the hash.
+Also, the Office Online file cache indexes stored file contents by using a SHA256 hash as the cache key.
+You can pass Office Online the hash value using the :term:`SHA256` property in the :ref:`CheckFileInfo` response.
+If not provided, Office Online will generate a cache key from the file ID and version.
+To ensure that users can't force a cache collision and view the wrong file, no user-provided information is used to generate the cache key.

 Managing Office 365 subscriptions